nicomignoni/AoC-Calendar-2020/README.md

 # AoC-Calendar-2020
-Scripts for Advent of Code Calendar 2020.
+Scripts for the puzzles of [Advent of Code](https://adventofcode.com/) Calendar 2020.